Title 902 | Chapter 020 | Regulation 150REG

 A policy approved by the medical director to specify emergency medical procedures;7.

-A policy approved by the medical director which fully identifies the criteria which would exclude a pregnant woman or mother from the center's program;8.
+A policy approved by the medical director, which fully identifies the criteria that8.

-A policy approved by the medical director which fully identifies the criteria which would preclude management of newborns at the center.(b)
+A policy approved by the medical director, which fully identifies the criteria that(b)

 Patients' rights policies.
-The licensee shall adopt written policies regarding the rights and responsibilities of patients.
-These patients' rights policies shall assure that each patient:1.
+The licensee shall adopt written policies regarding the rights and responsibilities of patients.1.

-Is encouraged and assisted to understand and exercise her patient rights and to this end may voice grievances and recommend changes in policies and services.
-Upon the patient's request the grievances and recommendations will be conveyed within a reasonable time to an appropriate decision making level within the organization which has the authority to take corrective action;4.
+Upon the patient's request, grievances and recommendations shall be conveyed within a reasonable time to an appropriate decision making level within the organization, which has the authority to take corrective action.(5)

 Staffing.(a)

-Nursing services shall be provided by licensed nurses within their respective scope of practice pursuant to KRS Chapter 314 and any administrative regulations promulgated thereunder.
-Nurses shall have at least one (1) year of experience in perinatal care.(b)
+Midwife services shall be provided within the respective scope of practice pursuant to KRS Chapter 314 and 201 KAR Chapter 20b.

 Personnel.(a)

-There shall be an individual personnel record for each person employed by the center which shall include the following:1.
+There shall be an individual personnel record for each person employed by the center, which shall include the following.
+Evidence of:1.

 (a)